About Journalism in a Global Context

-The African-European project “Journalism in a Global Context” aims at connecting journalism students in Africa and Europe, thus promoting the quality of foreign reporting of Europe and Africa in a crucial time of development for both continents.
-Students from both continents produce media input together and focus on migration from Africa to Germany and Europe.
-Their stories show the reality of life of African refugees in Europe and mention alternatives to flee.
-You can find the results of the students’ work on this website.
+“Journalism in a Global Context” (JiGC) is an African-European project aimed at connecting journalists and journalism students in Africa and Europe, thus promoting the quality of foreign reporting in Europe and Africa in a crucial time of development for both continents.

-All journalistic products on this website may be used provided the source and the authors are mentioned.
-The right of use exclusively includes use in the own media.
+All journalistic products on this website may be freely used provided the source and the authors are mentioned.
+Excluded from the grant of rights are the rights to modify, amend or supplement.
+The right of use exclusively refers to the use in the media of the user.
 A sale of the journalistic products is excluded.
-It is excepted from the grant of rights the rights to modify, amend or supplement.